BrandenSysoutHelloWorld/Django-Capstone/README.md

 The Eskak Web Application is designed to help users track their power consumption by recording electricity units and generating valuable reports and insights.

-## Contributing

-If you would like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License
 non